Board of Directors

 Vik is a technology manager by trade and a conservationist, hiker/outdoor recreationist at heart.
 He serves as the Vice President of Portico Systems (a Portland-area company) but earned his green stripes as a member of the Conservation Committee of the Mazamas climbing group.
 Growing up in India, Wilderness and conservation were not at the forefront of Vik’s consciousness.
 His time spent in Oregon learning about the "Western" perspective, and Pacific Northwest issues in particular, has been very instructive and a lot of fun.
 Vik describes his first real hike as a journey to Steens Mountain with a grad school buddy from Oregon State.
 Back in 2005, Vik attended the Mount Hood summit meetings and presented the Mazamas’ support for the Lewis and Clark Wilderness proposal to Oregon’s congressional delegation.
 He also represented the Mazamas at the annual meeting of the Federation of Western Outdoor clubs.

 Kate grew up on Washington's Olympic Peninsula and spent her childhood hiking, camping, and exploring wild places.
 After earning her Bachelor's degree in Geology and Environmental Studies from Whitman College, Kate moved to Oregon to work on forest and wildlife issues.
 Kate served as the Executive Director of Cascadia Wildlands, where she led the organization through a period of significant growth and founded the Pacific Wolf Coalition.
-Kate currently provides business development services to start-up companies seeking seed capital.
-She is an avid whitewater rafter, aspiring entrepreneur, and passionate advocate for women and wilderness.
+Kate recently earned her MBA from the University of Oregon and went on to found Animosa, a new brand of outdoor gear for women.
+She is an avid whitewater rafter, ambitious entrepreneur, and passionate advocate for women and wilderness.

 Nathan Kennedy - Treasurer